How do lending circles work?

 - You have an emergency.
 You might not be able to borrow first — and if you do, you might have to pay more.

 - You only want to borrow once.
 While you don’t have to make a commitment, lending circles are most beneficial to people who want to borrow more than once, since your options are often based on trust you develop in the circle.
+In some cases, a debt consolidation loan may be a better option to pay down high-interest debt — even if you have bad credit.

 - You don’t have a lot of time.
 Joining a lending circle might take more time and effort than your standard personal or short-term loan.